Three Fingers Lookout

 |Information Center:||Call Verlot Public Service Center at 360-691-7791.|

 From the Verlot Public Service Center (11 miles east of Granite Falls, WA), travel west on the Mt.
 Loop Highway for 3.9 miles.
 Turn right (north) on the Tupso Pass Road (Forest Service road 41) and follow this road for 18.0 miles to the trailhead.
+Call Darrington Ranger District office at 360-436-1155 or Verlot Public Service Center at 360-691-7791 for additional information.

 Map showing recreational areas.
 Map Information